henrik/octopress/source/_posts/2012-07-22-rails-i18n-tips.markdown

 from: "Lähettäjä:"
 ```

+Apparently this is enough to avoid inflecting the place name.
 Consult a speaker of the target language and see if you can come up with a workaround similar to this.

 ## YAML flattener plugin for Vim